Foreign Investment in Indonesia

 he/she shall not hold concurrent positions as the head of a company and/or more than 1 (one) KPPA.

-Subsequently, if the person appointed as the head of KPPA is a foreigner and/or such person employs foreign workers, the KPPA shall employ Indonesian workers.
+In the event that the head of KPPA appointed is a foreigner and/or employs foreign workers, the KPPA must employ Indonesian workers in accordance with the prevailing regulations.
 Additionally, it should be noted that the activities that KPPA can conduct are limited to the following matters:

 The Licensing which shall be Satisfied to Carry Out the Activities of KPPA

 KPPA is considered as a low-risk business activity.
 Accordingly, the KPPA shall first obtain permits in the form of NIB to perform its activities in Indonesia.
-However, KPPA shall also submit SPPL before the NIB is issued.
+However, before the issuance of NIB, KPPA is also required to submit SPPL.

 NIB and SPPL can be obtained by filing an application through the OSS system.